wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

   * Use the measurement tool (shown below) and the graph in problem 3 to find the closest Width value of the PMOS that has the Switching Threshold closest to half of the Vdd (Vdd/2).
 We will use this balanced inverter for the following tasks.
-Marker->create marker->horizontal ->vdd/2
+Marker->create marker->horizontal ->Vdd/2
-  * Set the Width of the PMOS to be the value you found in part 4.In this part, you are required to discover one of the characteristics of the CMOS inverter: delay(Tp) as a function of Vdd.
+  * Set the Width of the PMOS to be the value you found in part 4.In this part, you are required to discover one of the characteristics of the CMOS inverter: delay($$T_p$$) as a function of Vdd.
 Now set the Width of the PMOS to be the value you found in part 4.
 Use the MDL command shown in the slides to change the value of the parameter ‘vdd’ so that the supply voltage will change: 0.5:0.1:1.1.
 The results will shown in ‘.mt’ file.
-You need to measure the inverter delay (Tp) corresponding to different supply voltage.
-Remember, you need to measure both tpHL and tpLH in order to get the delay Tp.
+You need to measure the inverter delay ($$T_p$$) corresponding to different supply voltage.
+Remember, you need to measure both tpHL and tpLH in order to get the delay $$T_p$$.
-After you have found the inverter delay for each Vdd, you need to plot these data (Vdd being X axis, and Tp being Y axis) using any proper tool (e.g., excel, Matlab).
+After you have found the inverter delay for each Vdd, you need to plot these data (Vdd being X axis, and $$T_p$$ being Y axis) using any proper tool (e.g., excel, Matlab).
-  * In this part, you are required to plot the device sizing versus delay Tp, similar to the graph that is on the p.30 in the ICD-CMOS inverter.pdf.
-Similar to part 5, where you need to measure Tp with different Vdd, here you need to measure Tp with different size of CMOS inverter:

-1:1:6 multiples of the width (both NMOS and PMOS) in the balanced inverter you obtained in part 3.
+  * In this part, you are required to plot the device sizing versus delay $$T_p$$, similar to the graph that is on the p.30 in the ICD-CMOS inverter.pdf.
+Similar to part 5, where you need to measure $$T_p$$ with different Vdd, here you need to measure $$T_p$$ with different size of CMOS inverter:  1:1:6 multiples of the width (both NMOS and PMOS) in the balanced inverter you obtained in part 3.

 Also, keep the length fixed and connect the output of the balanced inverter to a load (two balanced inverters which are exactly the same as you obtained in part 4) (see the schematic below).
-Also, similar to the part 5, you need to mdl commands.
+Also, similar to the part 5, you need to MDL commands.
 Then, use appropriate tool to plot the data (Width being X axis, and Tp being Y axis).

 <h2 id="Lab 4">Lab 4 Delay of combinational logic</h2>